 Teagasc appoint new Head of Animal and Grassland Programme

 Teagasc has appointed Dr Laurence Shalloo as Head of the Animal & Grassland Research and Innovation programme.
-The Teagasc Authority approved the appointment at its meeting on Wednesday 2 March 2022.
+The Teagasc Authority approved the appointment at its meeting today, Wednesday 2 March 2022.

 The Animal & Grassland, Research and Innovation programme is one of the four research programmes in Teagasc, and covers the organisation’s dairy, beef, sheep, pigs, animal bioscience and grassland research in a single programme.
 This research work is carried out across a number of locations including Athenry, Grange and Moorepark, along with grass breeding in Oak Park.
 The Teagasc Knowledge transfer specialists in the respective enterprise areas are also part of the programme, ensuring a seamless flow of research outputs to the advisory service and out to farmer.